 Low-quality user-retention

-For a project, airdrops as a marketing scheme seems like a no-brainer.
+For a project, airdrops seem like a no-brainer marketing scheme.
 You can create a token virtually out of thin air at little to no cost.
-The downside to this is that when building a serious platform, the users may only be there for the tokens, and after they get them, no longer use the platforms.
+The downside is that when building a serious platform, the users may only be there for the tokens.
+After the user collects the tokens, they may no longer use the platforms.

 Vanity metrics

-Similar to the previous reason, when the users do exit the platform after receiving the airdrop, the activity drops.
-Before this occurs, the platform may experience a boost in activity, TVL, or market cap.
+When users do exit the platform after receiving the airdrop, activity drops.
+Before this, the platform may experience a boost in activity, TVL, or market cap.

-This makes it seem like the platform has high usage.
-The reason why this is important is because some crypto businesses often use these hyper-inflated metrics to receive venture capital funding.
+This makes it seem like the platform is well-used.
+This is important because some crypto businesses often use these hyper-inflated metrics to receive venture capital funding.

-Imagine if you wanted to invest in a business and you found out that they did not make as much money or have as many users as they say they did, after you already invested money.
+Imagine if you wanted to invest in a business and you found out that they did not make as much money or have as many users as they say they did after you already invested money.
+Be aware that tools like airdrops can be used to pump the metrics on some platforms.

 Sybil farming